cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-fetch.md

 Fetch the first row of the query (same as `ABSOLUTE 1`).
 Only allowed if it is the first `FETCH` operation using this cursor.

-ABSOLUTE count
+ABSOLUTE count`**

-:   Fetch the specified row of the query.
+Fetch the specified row of the query.
 Position after last row if count is out of range.
 Only allowed if the row specified by count moves the cursor position forward.

-RELATIVE count
+RELATIVE count`**

-:   Fetch the specified row of the query count rows ahead of the current cursor position. `RELATIVE 0` re-fetches the current row, if any.
+Fetch the specified row of the query count rows ahead of the current cursor position. `RELATIVE 0` re-fetches the current row, if any.
 Only allowed if count moves the cursor position forward.

 **`count`**